 According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIH), upwards of 30 million American men suffer from ED.
 Ages can be anywhere from under 40 to 70 or older.
 While the risk increases with age, it also affects younger men.
 In fact, a study published in the Journal of Sexual Medicine indicated that one in four men, or 26%, were under the age of 40.

-Even though the risk increases with age, ED is not a normal part of aging; age is not synonymous with Erectile Dysfunction.
+Even though the risk increases with age, ED is not a normal part of ageing; age is not synonymous with Erectile Dysfunction.
 You can be in your 70s and still have a good healthy sex life.

 Causes of ED

-While there are many factors that can trigger Erectile Dysfunction, usually medical, we will group them into three categories: lifestyle choices, medical/physical and psychological.
+While there are many factors that can trigger Erectile Dysfunction, usually medical, we will group them into three categories: lifestyle choices, medical/physical, and psychological.

-These lifestyle choices can include inactivity, poor diet, obesity, alcohol or drug abuse and smoking.
+These lifestyle choices can include inactivity, poor diet, obesity, alcohol or drug abuse, and smoking.

 Not exercising on a daily basis, or even a few times a week can contribute to heart issues, diabetes, and high blood pressure.
 If you add in bad eating choices and obesity, all of this can cause ED.
 Obesity can put your heart at risk.
 Exercising makes the heart grow stronger and pumps blood to every part of the body, including the penis.